 Prepare 5 pounds of watermelon rind by peeling and removing fleshy red part of melon.
 Cut the peeled rind into pieces 1" x 1/2" x thickness of the rind.

 Prepare 1 gallon of lime water in a container large enough to hold prepared rind following directions on pickling lime bag.
 A suggested ratio is one cup of lime to a gallon of water.
+Put the lime in the container first and pour the water over it.
 The mixture may get hot when mixed and not all of the lime will dissolve.
 Leave the undissolved lime in the water.

 Add prepared rind to the lime water.
 Make sure all pieces of rind are covered by the lime water.
 A dinner plate with a weight on it will hold the rind under the lime water.
 Stir occasionally to bring fresh mixture in contact with the rind.

 Spoon the watermelon rind into a colander leaving the undissolved lime in the soaking bowl.
 Rinse the watermelon rind to remove as much lime residue as possible.
 The spray attachment on your sink is ideal for this if you have one.
 Set rind aside in colander to drain.

 In an 8 quart minimum stainless steel or enamelware stock pot:

 - Combine 1 quart white vinegar with 1 quart of water

 - Heat water and vinegar to a low boil